hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

 The following command launches the `redfishMockupCreate.py` script against a remote Redfish service (`-r ilo5`) accessible with credentials (`-u`, `-p`).

 The `--Secure` argument specifies the use of the `HTTPS` secure protocol.
-The `--Auth` parameter allows three modes of authentication of the entire mockup creation: None, Basic and Session.
+The `--Auth` parameter allows two modes of authentication in the remote Redfish service: `Basic` and `Session`.
+The `None` mode displayed in the help is synonym of `Basic` in the [Python code](https://github.com/DMTF/Redfish-Mockup-Creator/blob/1.1.1/redfishMockupCreate.py).

 The `--Headers` options stores the response headers of each `GET` requests in a `headers.json`.
 More details are present in the in the next paragraph.